-Beans are great for you and really filling.
+Beans are great for you and are really filling.
 I love beans, and I eat them often!
-But if you’re not used to regularly eating beans or legumes then these can sometimes cause some stomach issues.
+But if you’re not used to regularly eating legumes, they can sometimes cause stomach issues.

 Protein powders are great for people who are more physically active and require a bit of extra protein to boost performance and muscle gains on a vegan diet.

-One of the problems (not just with vegan protein drinks) is that these shakes can sometimes be difficult to digest and cause stomach pain and flare up IBS symptoms in people who have a sensitive stomach.
+One of the problems from using them is that these protein shakes can sometimes be difficult to digest and cause stomach pain and flare up IBS symptoms in people who have a sensitive stomach.

 I recommend looking for protein powders which contain enzymes that help make the protein more digestible and easier on the stomach.
 Some of them also include probiotics to help improve stomach health as well.

-You can check out some good vegan protein powders that do not contain any stevia and have enzymes to help you digest the protein.
+You can check out some good vegan protein powders here that don’t contain any stevia and include enzymes to help you digest the protein more easily.

 9. Digestive enzymes are helpful

-There are many plant-foods which already contain enzymes, pineapple and papaya are a couple of the most well-known foods.
-So I definitely recommend that you include these two in your diet if you haven’t already!
+There are many plant-foods which already contain enzymes: pineapple and papaya are two great examples.
+So I definitely recommend that you include these two foods in your diet if you haven’t already!

-But taking a supplement containing digestive enzymes could be helpful for vegans who have just started the diet from an unhealthy processed food diet.
+However, taking a supplement containing digestive enzymes could be helpful for vegans who have just started the diet from an unhealthy processed diet.

-When you come from a bad diet, your stomach may not be producing enough stomach acid or bile to help digest the protein and fats in the diet.
-These things become better over time even if you do nothing, but digestive enzymes may help facilitate recovery.
+When you were eating a bad diet, your stomach may not be producing enough stomach acid, enzymes or bile to help digest the food you eat.
+While this problem usually corrects itself over time, digestive enzymes may help facilitate and speed up the process.

 Here’s a list of foods which contain natural digestive enzymes: